OpenNebula/docs/source/marketplace/sunstone_marketplaces/sunstone_marketplaces.rst

 .. _sunstone_marketplaces_appliances:

-See the appliances that have a marketplace
+See Appliances Available in a Marketplace
 --------------------------------------------------------------------------------

-Select a marketplace and click on Apps tab to see the appliances of a marketplace:
+Select a marketplace and click on Apps tab to see the appliances in a marketplace:

 |marketplace_apps|